Author information and colophon of the article

-Authors shall present the following information together with the text in English and Lithuanian: place of work and its address, occupational title, educational degree and contact information (phone and e-mail).
-This information shall be indicated on the verso of the first page.
-When the article is published, the dates of its submission to the Editorial Board and the final acceptance for publication shall be indicated.
-At the end of the text, the date of the article‘s submission shall be indicated.
-The author‘s information shall be linked to the information at ORCID.
+Authors are asked to present the following information in English and Lithuanian together with the paper’s text: place of work and its address, occupational title, scientific degree and contact information (phone and e-mail address).
+It is indicated on the left of the first page.
+When the paper is published, the dates of its submission to the Editorial Board and of the final acceptance for publishing is indicated together with the publication’s title, its issue and publishing year and, on the last page, the date of the paper’s submission for publication.

-Composition of the article
+Structure of the paper

 Requirements for texts

-Submission of the text
+Submission of the paper

-Presentation of sources within the article
+Presentation of sources

-If necessary, authors may consult the editorial board or refer to the established standards for bibliographic referencing LST ISO 690 and LST ISO 690-2.
+If necessary, authors may consult the Editorial Board or refer to the established standards for bibliographic referencing LST ISO 690 and LST ISO 690-2.

 The names and email addresses entered in this journal site will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.